Ja'Marr Chase Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Recent Performances

-- In last week's outing against the Steelers, Chase was targeted three times, totaling 39 yards on three receptions.

-- Over his last three games, Chase has caught 12 passes for 120 yards and one touchdown.
-He was targeted 22 times, and averaged 40.0 yards per game.
+- Chase has accumulated 12 catches for 120 yards and one touchdown over his last three games.
+He was targeted 22 times and averages 40.0 receiving yards.

 Chase's Cincinnati Teammates